 To think we thought ourselves lucky in eventually reaching our old station again.
 Feels like it took a rest.
 And in that struggle we likely became the first man to break out of the Pipes.
 Here’s Corvidley Damr punished for his insane vengeance with a whole township relying on him.
 Did we see any guilt or shame in his eyes when he looked at us?
 A little.
 Not for us though.
 For those he killed.
 We have half of a whole mind to send him down there.
 Finding his way back will truly earn this affectionate forgiveness.

 “Everything’s behind schedule,” Queenvy said to hurry things along.
 She still had feathers tied in her hair, as she’d always worn aboard the Mop, but her hair was much shorter now and they were tied in the fluffiest stripe down the middle, a red one hanging down over her forehead.
 She plucked at its fibers, clearly annoyed.
 Much more sour than her old self.
 That’s what a life of business does to you if you don’t shade it with passion.

 “I’ll get to it then,” Rob offered.
 “First, a gift.
 I haven’t forgotten your delight with big maps Teal.”
 He snapped his fingers, prompting Alast to produce a rolled bundle from under the lip.
 He untied the string around it and unfurled it across the entirety of the table.
 Luckily it was a good fit, though the corners did hang off thanks to the difference in shape.
-The map had to be square to accommodate all the angular structures depicted.
+The map had to be rectangular to accommodate all the angular structures depicted.